Ramayana: The Legend of Prince Rama: Development

 In 1983, while working on "The Ramayana Relics" a documentary film about excavations by Dr. B. B. Lal near Allahabad in Uttar Pradesh, India, Yugo Sako came to know about the story of Ramayana.
 He liked the story of the Ramayana so much that he researched deeper into the topic and went on to read 10 versions of the Ramayana in Japanese.
 After reading the Ramayana he wanted to adapt it into animation as he didn't think a live-action movie could capture the true essence of Ramayana, "Because Ram is God, I felt it was best to depict him in animation, rather than by an actor."

 The Indian Express published an article about Yugo Sako's "The Ramayana Relics" documentary on 25 April 1983.
 Soon thereafter, a protest letter based on the misunderstanding from the Vishva Hindu Parishad was received by the Japanese Embassy in Delhi, which said that no foreigners could arbitrarily cinematize Ramayana because it was the great national heritage of India.
 After the misconceptions were cleared, Yugo Sako proposed the idea of an animated Ramayana to the VHP and the government.
 He told them that animation was a serious art form in Japan and it would help bring the Ramayana to a wider global audience.
 The Government agreed initially, but later declined his proposal for a bi-nation collaboration, saying the Ramayana is a very sensitive subject and cannot be portrayed as a cartoon.
 The Hindu fundamentalist group Vishwa Hindu Parishad protested the depiction of gods and goddesses as cartoon figures, forcing the film to be completed in Japan.
 The fact that the movie was being made at the height of the Ram Janmabhoomi movement, which culminated in the demolition of the Babri Masjid on December 6, 1992, further axed its chances of an Indian release.

 With no choice and support left, the movie was decided to raise all production funds in Japan and to produce with artists from both nations.
 TEM Co., Ltd. financed the production and a new production studio Nippon Ramayana Film Co., Ltd. was set up and the principal animation of the film began in 1990 with 450 artists on board.
 Indian animators guided their Japanese teammates with Indian customs and traditions depicted in the film like how dhotis are worn and how the children receive blessings from their elders.

 Music

 There are different songs for the Original English Version (sung in Sanskrit) and the Hindi Dub version (sung in Hindi), both are listed below.

+The original audio cassette album included 2 Sanskrit songs as well as the complete Hindi song playlist.
+The album was distributed by United Music Company, which was later acquired by The Walt Disney Company India.
+The track listing is given below.